 Production of toxins

 GM food may also increase its production of toxins at levels already harmful to humans.
 Such may result from toxins being produced when there is a damage in the “Gene of Interest” during the insertion process.

 Another reason is when the inserted gene is not generally accepted by the recipient organism because it interferes with its metabolic pathway.
 Thus, by eating such foods with toxins, the possibility of ingesting the toxin and being harmed by it may happen.

 Reduced nutritional value

 Ironically, some genetically modified foods have been reported to be void of nutritional value.
-Because genetic engineering tends to focus more on increasing their production, prolonging their lifespan and ability to deter pest, the nutritional value of some crops is sometimes being compromised.
+As genetic engineering tends to focus more on increasing their production, prolonging their lifespan and ability to deter pest, the nutritional value of some crops is sometimes being compromised.

 In fact, in a study published in the journal Food Chemistry, it has been found out that organic soybeans are far higher in nutritional components like healthy sugar, proteins, selenium, and zinc, as compared to genetically modified soybeans.

 This finding also suggested that by making a plant more resistant to pests, the antioxidant phytochemicals are reduced.
 Hence, by genetically modifying foods, quantity is compromised over quality.

 Disadvantages of Genetically Modified Foods On The Environment

 Release of toxins to soil

-As you can see, the disadvantages of GM crops are definitely much larger than simply harming our health.
-In terms of its environmental effects, toxicity is a huge issue concerning GM crops.
+As you can see, the disadvantages of GM crops are much larger than simply harming our health.
+Regarding its environmental effects, toxicity is a huge issue concerning GM crops.
 One particular example is the Bt Corn (Bacillus Thuringensis Corn), which is widely known for its pest controlling ability.

 Bacillus thuringensis is a soil bacterium that has a gene that produces certain protein toxins that effectively destroy pests and insects, like larval caterpillars.
-This gene is then inserted to the corn to make it more resistant to pests.
+This gene is then inserted into the corn to make it more resistant to pests.